Koredotcom/docs/docs/xo/channels/IVR-integration.md

 !!! note

     Sandbox may not respond as expected if you use different values.

-10. The Platform supports all UniMRCP-encoded voice-to-text services.
-If you select the **Enable Transcription** option for the VA, then the platform allows you to skip defining grammar during configuring IVR settings for any node (described in [Configure Dialog Node IVR Properties](https://developer.kore.ai/docs/bots/advanced-topics/ivr-integration/ivr-integration/#Configure_Dialog_Node_IVR_Properties)).
+!!! note

-See [Voice Call Properties: Configuring Grammar](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/voice-call-properties/#Configuring_Grammar) for a detailed configuration for Grammar syntax.
+    If you save the configuration after associating  an app without enabling IVR Settings, the  platform pre-populates the required settings for Sandbox.

 Once you have enabled the IVR channel, configure the **Telephony Welcome Event** in IVR Settings.
 This plays a welcome message for users when they connect to the VA through the IVR channel.

 Steps to configure Telephony Welcome Event:

-1. Under the **Build **tab, select **Intelligence —> Events**.
+1. Under the **Build** tab, select **Intelligence > Events**.
-2. Select the **Use Voice Call Properties **option to open the voice settings section.
+2. Select the **Use Voice Call Properties** option to open the voice settings section.
 3. Under the **Initial Prompts** text field, enter the message that needs to be played when the user connects to the VA.
 To know more about other configuration fields, see the [Voice Call Properties: Dialog Node Settings](https://developer.kore.ai/docs/bots/bot-builder-tool/dialog-task/voice-call-properties/#Dialog_Node_Settings) section.
 ![initial prompts](./images/IVR-8.png "initial prompts")